kevinburke/buildkite/README.md

 go install github.com/kevinburke/buildkite@latest
 ```

+## Roadmap

+Implement the features from e.g. github.com/kevinburke/go-circle, for example:

+- Print out timings for each step of a completed build
+- Download and display build logs for failed build steps
+- "open" command to open a browser
+- download build artifacts
+- cancel or rebuild builds on a given branch

 ### Configuration

 You need an API token that you can get from https://buildkite.com/user/api-access-tokens.
 Once you have that, put a file in one of the following locations: